lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 #### Marlin Firmware Dependencies

-Minimum Marlin firmware version: **2.1.1**

-Distribution date: **2022-08-06**
+Minimum Marlin firmware version: **2.1.1** Distribution date: **2022-08-06**
 Firmware source: https://github.com/MarlinFirmware/Marlin/releases

-</br>To use all the features and functionalities supported by the TFT,
-the following options must be enabled in Marlin firmware.
+To use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.

 **General options which MUST be always activated:**